How to Spend One Day in San Diego + Extra Things to Do if You Have More Time

 Also, for those flying into San Diego and staying outside the city center, there is a bus, MTS bus 992, from the airport, which connects with the Santa Fe Depot station.

-One Day in San Diego Itinerary: The Perfect Day in America’s Finest City
+One Day in San Diego Itinerary: How to Have the Perfect 24 Hours

 Coronado Quick Tips: